resheku/my-awesome/README.md

 - [google/macops](https://github.com/google/macops) - Utilities, tools, and scripts for managing and tracking a fleet of Macintoshes in a corporate environment
 - [google/python-fire](https://github.com/google/python-fire) - Python Fire is a library for automatically generating command line interfaces (CLIs) from absolutely any Python object.
 - [google/pytype](https://github.com/google/pytype) - A static type analyzer for Python code
+- [google/temporian](https://github.com/google/temporian) - Temporian is an open-source Python library for preprocessing ⚡ and feature engineering 🛠 temporal data 📈 for machine learning applications 🤖
 - [google/textfsm](https://github.com/google/textfsm) - Python module for parsing semi-structured text into python tables.
 - [gorakhargosh/watchdog](https://github.com/gorakhargosh/watchdog) - Python library and shell utilities to monitor filesystem events.
 - [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!